-- 12. It is important that the CCG continues to develop effective relationships with partner organisations both within and outside the local health and social care community.
-This will be a key feature of the CCG's "development journey" (see below). - 13.
+- 11. It is important that the CCG continues to develop effective relationships with partner organisations both within and outside the local health and social care community.
+This will be a key feature of the CCG's "development journey" (see below). - 12.
 CCG representatives already serve on a number of partnership bodies.
-The clinical leads (see above) are actively engaged in developing relationships with our main service providers with dialogue on commissioning and service development issues taking place between respective clinicians and real "clinical challenge" being put into the system. - 14.
-A key task for CCG representatives will be to make a positive contribution to the development and future role of the Health and Wellbeing Board (see below). - 15.
+The clinical leads (see above) are actively engaged in developing relationships with our main service providers with dialogue on commissioning and service development issues taking place between respective clinicians and real "clinical challenge" being put into the system. - 13.
+A key task for CCG representatives will be to make a positive contribution to the development and future role of the Health and Wellbeing Board and the 3 Health and Wellbeing Board members are actively involved in its development (see below). - 14.
 The CCG is also in the process of developing its approach to patient and public involvement.
 This will be based upon ensuring that appropriate mechanisms for engagement are utilised both in relation to the commissioning process and the commissioning decisions that need to be made and in terms of maintaining a wider dialogue with the local community as a good "corporate citizen".